Party Wall Costs

-Whilst this can seem an expensive list of requirements to fulfil, it is a legal requirement in the same way as planning permission and building regulations and is much cheaper than a legal case that will result in delays to the works, a large legal bill and still require you to complete your party wall act legal requirements before work could commence.
+Whilst this can seem an expensive list of requirements to fulfil, it is a legal requirement in the same way as planning permission and building regulations and it is much cheaper than a legal case that will result in delays to the works, a large legal bill, and still require you to complete your party wall act legal requirements before work could commence.

 Who pays for Party Wall Damage?

 Who pays for party wall damage will typically depend on the circumstance of the damage.
 How the damage is handled depends on whether the legal obligations of the party wall act have been followed.

 If damage to a party wall occurs whilst building works is being carried out then it will be the responsibility of the building owner undertaking the works.
 If the works have been undertaken outside of the party wall act and as such there is no party wall agreement, the affected owner will need to seek legal advice and pursue the offending neighbour through the courts (assuming they are not prepared to accept responsibility).
 The cost of such action is likely to be high and more often than not will result in a delay to the works for the building owner and a sizeable legal bill adding to the project costs, work will then not be able to commence until a party wall surveyor(s) has produced an award and been through the party wall process as it should have been done initially.
 It's also worth mentioning that from a judges perspective they tend to frown upon owners who have not satisfied their legal responsibilities by following the party wall act from the outset.